adoptium/blog.adoptium.net/content/blog/sponsorship-at-adoptopenjdk/index.md

 title: Sponsorship at AdoptOpenJDK
 date: "2019-04-11T12:00:00+00:00"
 author: georgeadams
+description: Do you want to sponsor the AdoptOpenJDK project?
+tags:
+  - sponsoring
 ---

-Do you want to sponsor the AdoptOpenJDK project?<!-- excerpt-end -->
+Do you want to sponsor the AdoptOpenJDK project?

 ![Collage with logos of AdoptOpenJDK sponsors as of April 2019](./sponsors.png) *Current AdoptOpenJDK sponsors, April 2019 ([https://adoptopenjdk.net/sponsors](https://adoptopenjdk.net/sponsors.html))*